-A local driver by the name of Al Pease was entering his third grand prix and despite being nearly 50 and driving an outdated Eagle, he qualified a relatively impressing 17th out of 20.
+A local driver by the name of Al Pease was entering his third grand prix and despite being nearly 50 years old and driving an outdated Eagle, he qualified a relatively impressive 17th out of 20.

-Jacky Ickx led home Jack Brabham in a Brabham one-two, whilst Johnny Servoz-Gavin finished sixth.
+Jacky Ickx led home Jack Brabham in a Brabham one-two as Johnny Servoz-Gavin finished sixth.
 Why is that important?
 Well, the car he was driving had four-wheel drive, making it the only four-wheel drive car to score points in F1.
 All-around, a bit of a weird race, then…

 1970 Canadian Grand Prix

 Jacky Ickx led home Clay Regazzoni for a Ferrari one-two, with Chris Amon third in a March.
 John Surtees finished fifth in a Surtees TS7, marking the first occasion one of his own cars (rather than the McLaren he’d used earlier in the season) scored points.

 Alain Prost won his 28th race to go to the top of the all-time win list.
 Gerhard Berger had led pretty much the entire race but under pressure from Prost he spun off with two laps to go.

 Sebastian Vettel saw off Daniel Ricciardo to win his fourth Singapore Grand Prix in five years.
 Max Verstappen had a pretty good race, too.
 After stalling his Toro Rosso at the start, he dropped a lap behind, unlapped himself and then, with the help of a safety car, went on to finish eighth, ahead of teammate Carlos Sainz - though he did ignore some team orders in the process.

 Horace Gould (born 1921) started 14 races in the 1950s, most of which driving a Maserati 250F.
 His best result was a fifth place, at the British GP in 1956.